moovatom/moovatom-api-php-library/README.md

 2. Getting the status of a current encoding
 3. Getting the details of a completed encoding
 4. Canceling an encoding job
+5. Deleting an encoding job
-5. Editing the attributes of your video player
+6. Editing the attributes of your video player
+7. Searching for videos you've already encoded

 The entire library is contained in a single file.
 So installation is as simple as adding the file to your app and then requiring it wherever it's needed.

 The library consists of two classes: `Moovatom_Player` and `Moovatom`.
 The first is responsible for storing all the attributes related to the video player that will be embedded on the front end of your site.
 The second defines one constant and five action methods that interact with Moovatom's RESTful API.
 The constant `API_URL` defines the URL to which the JSON or XML requests must be POST'd.
-There are 12 instance variables used to communicate with Moovatom's servers:
+There are 13 instance variables used to communicate with Moovatom's servers:

 1. `uuid`
 2. `username`
 3. `userkey`
 4. `content_type`
+5. `search_term`
-5. `title`
+6. `title`
-6. `blurb`
+7. `blurb`
-7. `sourcefile`
+8. `sourcefile`
-8. `callbackurl`
+9. `callbackurl`
-9. `format`
+10. `format`
-10. `player`
+11. `player`
-11. `action`
+12. `action`
-12. `response`
+13. `response`

 `response` will always contain the last response received from the Moovatom servers and `action` will be set by each of the action methods explained below. `player` is a instance of the `Moovatom_Player` class that provides access to the player attributes for your video.
-The remaining nine variables correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
+The remaining ten variables correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
 These attributes can be set in a number of ways depending upon the needs of your specific application.

 Instantiating a new (empty) object to communicate with the MoovAtom API is as simple as: